 NOAA Coastal Management Fellowship

-Coastal Management Fellows spend two years (starting in August) working on substantive state-level coastal resource management issues that pertain to federal management policies and regulations.
+Length of fellowship: This two-year opportunity (exact dates TBA; anticipated to start August 2022) offers a competitive salary, medical benefits, and travel and relocation expense reimbursement.
+Coastal Management Fellows work on substantive state-level coastal resource management issues that pertain to federal management policies and regulations.

-Sponsor: National Oceanic and Atmospheric Administration Coastal Services Center
+Sponsor: National Oceanic and Atmospheric Administration (NOAA) Office for Coastal Management